Bruder and Medlin 2008 Category: Symmetrical biraphid

 TYPE SPECIES: Prestauroneis integra (W. Smith) Bruder

-Valves are lanceolate to lanceolate-elliptical, with subrostrate apices.
-Near the apices is an undulation in the valve margin.
+Valves are lanceolate to lanceolate-elliptical.
+The raphe extends the length of the valve, onto the valve mantle.
 Pseudosepta are present at the apices.
 The striae are radial at the center of the valve, becoming nearly parallel at the apices.
-The striae are uniseriate and composed of small, round or elliptical poroids.
-At the center of the valve, striae are separated by thickened costae.
+The striae are uniseriate and composed of small, round or elliptical areolae.
+At the center of the valve, striae are separated by robust interstriae (virgae).
 The external proximal raphe ends are expanded, while the internal proximal raphe ends are simple and slightly curved.
 The distal raphe ends are deflected unilaterally.
-The cingulum is composed of several open, porous bands with one or two rows of small round poroids.
+The cingulum is composed of several open, porous bands with one or two rows of small, round poroids.

 Cite This Page: